-During our trip, we already rented a boat so we didn’t paid for the pump boats, we hired 1 guide and 6 spotters.
+During our trip, we already rented a boat so we didn’t pay for the pump boats, we hired 1 guide and 6 spotters.
 We were a group of 10 people.

 Unexpected Chasing Game

 Aside from the quick briefing about the guidelines regarding swimming with the whale sharks.
-We did not have the actual idea on what we were going to do.
+We did not have the actual idea of what we were going to do.

 The unexpected race began.